bizbo-corp/trade-depot-installation-scheduling/docs/README.md

 # Project Documentation

-Welcome to the Bizbo Brochure project documentation.
+Welcome to the Trade Depot Installation Scheduling project documentation.
 This directory contains comprehensive documentation covering all aspects of the project.

 ## Documentation Index